tommy-thai/SDE-Tech-Task-7MvIf/README.md

 3. [ ] **Error Handling**: Gracefully handle potential errors or irregularities in inputs.
 4. [ ] **Testing**: Include unit tests to verify each part of the ETL process.
 5. [ ] **Documentation**: A clear README.md that explains setup, execution, any assumptions made, and any other information you would include in a README.

-## How To Submit Your Solution
-Branch this repository following named using this format `applicant-[yourGithubUsername]`, e.g. user `john-smith` should create a branch `applicant-john-smith`.
-Commit your changes to your branch, and send a pull request to the main branch.
-We will review your submission and get back to you with our feedback.

-Good luck!